zhurai/notes/tech/programming/CodeLand2022/Day1.md

     - Get 1% better each day (focus on the process rather than the end goal, create a consistent habit via a routine)
     - Keep a social chat going!

+= How I Tracked My Pregnancy with Python & Emojis (Hannah Hazi)